stanley-fork/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

 * observables and fields,
 * invariants and tension functionals,
 * the singular set and domain restrictions,
-* an admissible class of encodings with explicit fairness constraints.
+* an admissible class of encodings with explicit fairness constraints,
+* an MVP-E2 harness choice that freezes otherwise free parameters into a small finite library.

 We do not describe any deep generative rule or how states are constructed from raw data.
+We do not claim or use any proof or disproof of the canonical abc conjecture.

+All mismatch terms `DeltaS_*` and tension values in this file are treated as **dimensionless or normalized quantities**, defined up to a fixed monotone rescaling specified in the TU Tension Scale Charter.

-### 3.1 State space
+### 3.1 State space and triple library generation

 We define a state space